North Dakota CPA Exam & License Requirements

 This mirrors North Dakota’s approach, where traditional pathways like the 150-hour education requirement are upheld, yet there is an openness to future changes.
 CPA candidates in North Dakota must navigate these existing standards while remaining adaptable to the profession’s ongoing evolution, particularly in response to the changing landscape of accounting and finance.

-North Dakota CPA General Requirements
+North Dakota CPA License Requirements

 To be eligible to sit for the CPA exam, students must first fulfill these qualifications and requirements: